StreetScienceCommunity/DNAnalyzer/Stories/Readme.md

 ### Story 6: good samaritan

 Toni was always very close to her grandma.
 Both of them spend hours in the living room of her grandma, inventing the greatest stories.
 The stories were accompanied by the sound the old grandfathers watch in the corner of the living room.
 Being together with her grandma gave Toni always great comfort and love.
 The day her grandma died was one of the most sad days in her life.
 She took the old grandfather's watch into her living room, which feeled a bit like her grandma was still present and being part of her life telling her stories though the sound of the watch.
 One day the clock stopped working.
 Toni could not find anyone to repair the watch.
 To cheer her up her friend gifted her a vacation.
 When Toni came back from the vacation the watch was working again.
 She was very surprised and could not believe that this happened without being repaired.
 She did ask all of her friends if they repaired it.
 None of them said yes, but she was sure that one of them did repair it.
 Investigating the watch she found hair, which could not be hers.
 Based on this hair she would like to get the DNA within the hair root and a collection of hair collected from her friends.
-Toni would like to perform a datanalysis.
+Toni would like to perform a data alysis.
 Could you help her?

 ***please help us and and give your [feedback](https://github.com/StreetScienceCommunity/game/issues/6)***